Liquid air

 Liquid air is air that has been cooled to very low temperatures (cryogenic temperatures), so that it has condensed into a pale blue mobile liquid.
 It is stored in specialized containers, such as vacuum flasks, to insulate it from room temperature.
 Liquid air can absorb heat rapidly and revert to its gaseous state.
-It is often used for condensing other substances into liquid and/or solidifying them, and as an industrial source of nitrogen, oxygen, argon, and other inert gases through a process called air separation (industrially referred to as air rectification.).
+It is often used for condensing other substances into liquid and/or solidifying them, and as an industrial source of nitrogen, oxygen, argon, and other inert gases through a process called air separation (industrially referred to as air rectification).

 Properties

 Liquid air has a density of approximately 870 kg/m3.
-The density of a given air sample varies depending on the composition of that sample (e.g. humidity & concentration).
+The density of a given air sample varies depending on the composition of that sample (e.g., humidity & concentration).
 Since dry gaseous air contains approximately 78% nitrogen, 21% oxygen, and 1% argon, the density of liquid air at standard composition is calculated by the percentage of the components and their respective liquid densities (see liquid nitrogen and liquid oxygen).
 Although air contains trace amounts of carbon dioxide (about 0.0425%), carbon dioxide solidifies from the gas phase without passing through the intermediate liquid phase, and hence will not be present in liquid air at pressures less than 5.1 atm.

-The boiling point of air is -194.35 C, intermediate between the boiling points of liquid nitrogen and liquid oxygen.
-However, it can be difficult to keep at a stable temperature as the liquid boils, since the nitrogen will boil off first, leaving the mixture oxygen-rich and changing the boiling point.
-This may also occur in some circumstances due to the liquid air condensing oxygen out of the atmosphere.
+The boiling point of air is 78.80 K, intermediate between the boiling points of liquid nitrogen and liquid oxygen.
+However, it can be difficult to maintain a stable temperature as the liquid boils, since nitrogen will boil off first, leaving the mixture oxygen-rich and altering the boiling point.
+This may also occur in some circumstances due to liquid air condensing oxygen from the atmosphere.

-Liquid air starts to freeze at approximately 60 K, precipitating nitrogen-rich solid (but with appreciable amount of oxygen in solid solution).
+Liquid air starts to freeze at approximately 60 K, precipitating nitrogen-rich solid (but with an appreciable amount of oxygen in solid solution).
 Unless the oxygen is previously accommodated in the solid solution, the eutectic freezes at 50 K.

 Preparation

 Principle of production

-The constituents of air were once known as "permanent gases", as they could not be liquified solely by compression at room temperature.
+The constituents of air were once known as "permanent gases" because they could not be liquefied solely by compression at room temperature.
 A compression process will raise the temperature of the gas.
-This heat is removed by cooling to the ambient temperature in a heat exchanger, and then expanding by venting into a chamber.
-The expansion causes a lowering of the temperature, and by counter-flow heat exchange of the expanded air, the pressurized air entering the expander is further cooled.
-With sufficient compression, flow, and heat removal, eventually droplets of liquid air will form, which may then be employed directly for low temperature demonstrations.
+This heat is removed by cooling to ambient temperature in a heat exchanger, then expanding by venting into a chamber.
+The expansion lowers the temperature, and through counter-flow heat exchange with the expanded air, the pressurized air entering the expander is further cooled.
+With sufficient compression, flow, and heat removal, droplets of liquid air will eventually form, which may then be used directly for low-temperature demonstrations.

 The main constituents of air were liquefied for the first time by Polish scientists Karol Olszewski and Zygmunt Wróblewski in 1883.

-Devices for the production of liquid air are not commercially available, and not easily fabricated.